MehmetMusabeyoglu/Readme-Generator/generated/Generated-Readme.md

 $~$
 ## Usage
+Basic GitHub commands like push and pull

 $~$
 ## License
-This project is licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0)
+This project is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0)

 $~$
 ## Contributing
+Feel free to contribute however you like

 $~$
 ## Tests